-Where an information source is highlighted, in general it is implied that any higher level requirement on the same subject stated in the parent paragraphs is applicable too, as well as each lower level requirement contained in any subparagraph.
-The links to references are by no means to be considered as exhaustive.
+Where an information source is highlighted, in general it is implied that any higher level requirement on the same subject stated in the parent paragraphs is

 6.2.1.
 VCF architecture design.

 6.2.1.1 The design of the air vehicle VCF, including its sub-systems, shall be shown to be safe within the required performance envelope.